drug-design/course/docs/chapters/molecular-similarity.md

 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-Binary QSAR as well as the Bayes Classifier calculate the likelihood that a new compound belongs  to a certain class (for example, to show bioactivity) depending on the frequency of features in active and inactive training datasets.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/binary-qsar-naive-bayes-classifier-0b324f03'><i class='fa fa-play' aria-hidden='true'></i></button>Binary QSAR as well as the Bayes Classifier calculate the likelihood that a new compound belongs  to a certain class (for example, to show bioactivity) depending on the frequency of features in active and inactive training datasets.
 It is very fast to train and has the advantage of being a parameter-free approach.
 An example of a Bayes Classifier applied to e-mail spam detection is illustrated below.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.